Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/nmap.rst

 Overview
 --------

-The NMAP is used to simulate network scanning activities.
+The NMAP application is used to simulate network scanning activities.
 NMAP is a powerful tool that helps in discovering hosts and services on a network.
 It provides functionalities such as ping scans to discover active hosts and port scans to detect open ports on those hosts.

 The NMAP application is essential for network administrators and security professionals to map out a network's structure, identify active devices, and find potential vulnerabilities by discovering open ports and running services.